leancodepl/corelibrary/docs/guides/01_creating_an_aggregate.md

 }
 ```

 `UserAssignedToTask` has to implement `IDomainEvent` interface.
-After being raised, the event can be handled by the matching `IConsumer`.
+After being raised, the event can be handled by the matching `IConsumer` to perform wanted action.
 To read more about events, see [handling events](./0X_handling_events). <!-- TODO: add final name of the handling events file -->